Smoking, Vaping & Snus

 Video from ASH (Action on Smoking & Health)

 Nicotine is contained in a range of products.
-This includes rolling tobacco, cigarettes, cigars and many fluids/juices used in vapes/e-cigarettes.
+This includes rolling tobacco, cigarettes, cigars, tobacco pouches (snus) and many fluids/juices used in vapes/e-cigarette.

 The more nicotine you have, the more you need to manage emotions associated with cravings.